On two-body and three-body spin correlations in leptonic $t\bar{t}Z$ production and anomalous couplings at the LHC: Summary

 \section{Summary}

-In summary, we studied the anomalous $\ttz$ interaction in the four lepton channel of the $\ttz$ production process at the $13$ TeV LHC with the help of polarizations, two-body and three-body spin correlations of $t$, $\tb$ and $Z$ on top of the total cross section.
+In summary, we studied the anomalous $\ttz$ interaction in leptonic channel of the $\ttz$ production process at the $13$ TeV LHC with the help of polarizations, two-body and three-body spin correlations of $t$, $\tb$ and $Z$ on top of the cross sections binned in $p_T(Z)$.
 We showed how the reconstruction of two neutrinos at the detector level affects the angular distributions corresponding to polarizations and spin correlations compared to the parton level distributions.
 We identified a few polarization and spin correlation parameters sensitive to only one kind of anomalous couplings, helping us disentangle the effect of the four anomalous couplings that we have considered.
-The sensitivity of the couplings to polarizations and spin correlations are studied in the form of $\chi^2$ for a luminosity of ${\cal L}=3$ ab$^{-1}$.
-The improvements of limits on the couplings are studied over the cross section by successively including the polarization and spin correlation asymmetries.
-We estimated the $95\%$ C.L. limits on the anomalous couplings as well as the effective operators for a set of luminosities of $150$ fb$^{-1}$, $300$ fb$^{-1}$, $3000$ fb$^{-1}$.
-Although the limits on the operators with $150$ fb$^{-1}$ are loose compared to the existing limits by CMS due to including only the $4l$ channel in our analysis, these limits improve and become comparable when we include the $2l$ and $3l$ channel as well.
-The polarizations and spin correlations help to tighten the region of parameters space, especially for the vector and axial-vector couplings ($\Delta C_1^V$-$\Delta C_1^V$ ) in comparison to the cross section by a considerable amount.
-The parameter space becomes even tinier in the $2l+3l+4l$ channel neighbouring only the SM point.
-We hope that our strategy in this analysis can serve as an extra handle in interpreting anomalous interactions on the data at the high energy and high luminosity LHC.
+The sensitivity of the couplings to polarizations and spin correlations are studied in the form of $\chi^2$ for a luminosity of ${\cal L}=3000$ fb$^{-1}$.
+The improvements of limits on the couplings are studied over the binned cross sections by successively including the polarization and spin correlation asymmetries.
+We estimated the one parameter and simultaneous limits at $95\%$ C.L. on the anomalous couplings as well as the effective operators for a set of luminosities of $150$ fb$^{-1}$, $300$ fb$^{-1}$, $1000$ fb$^{-1}$, and $3000$ fb$^{-1}$.
+Our limits on the couplings (except $\Delta C_1^A$/ $C_{\varphi t}$) are better compared to the existing limits obtained by CSM~\cite{CMS:2019too,CMS:2022hjj}.
+The polarizations and spin correlations help in tightening the region of parameters space, especially for the vector and axial-vector couplings ($\Delta C_1^V$-$\Delta C_1^A$ ) in comparison to the cross section by a considerable amount.
+The parameter space becomes even tinier in the $2l+3l+4l$ channel neighboring only the SM point.
+Our strategy in this analysis can serve as an extra handle in interpreting anomalous interactions on the data at the high energy and high luminosity LHC.

 \paragraph*{ACKNOWLEDGEMENT} The author would like to acknowledge support from the Department of Atomic Energy, Government of India, for the Regional Centre for Accelerator-based Particle Physics (RECAPP), Harish Chandra Research Institute.